Get In Touch

 Strategic Location

-Guwahati, the abode of the Nilachal Hills, the holy Kamakhya temple, World’s smallest habitat river island Umananda, and the mighty Brahmaputra, is an emerging city in the State of Assam, the land of Red Rivers and Blue Hills.
-A metropolitan in composition Guwahati city features all the advantages of an affordable and comfortable living.
-The city is youthful and cosmopolitan, with plenty to see and do.Standing at the gateway to North-East India, Guwahati is a preferred destination for aspirants of higher education.
-With Easy-to-access shopping centres, community markets, multiplexes, a beautiful beach by the river Brahmaputra, a café culture, affordable student accommodation and friendly residents, Guwahati offers a relaxed lifestyle with all the conveniences of city living.
-With a robust public transport service and private cab services, commuting in the city from any locality is hasslefree for students.
-The stunning natural beauty of the Deepor Beel Wildlife Sanctuary and Pobitora Wildlife Sanctuary adds further charm to the City
+Guwahati, the abode of the Nilachal Hills, the holy Kamakhya temple, the world’s smallest habitat river island, Umananda, and the mighty Brahmaputra, is an emerging city in the State of Assam, the land of the Red Rivers and Blue Hills.
+In its composition, Guwahati City features all the advantages of an affordable and comfortable lifestyle.
+The city is youthful and cosmopolitan, with plenty to see and do.
+Guwahati, situated at the gateway to North-East India, is a preferred destination for higher education aspirants.
+With easy-to-access shopping centres, community markets, multiplexes, a beautiful beach by the river Brahmaputra, a café culture, affordable student accommodation, and friendly residents, Guwahati offers a relaxed lifestyle with all the conveniences of city living.
+With a robust public transport service and private cab services, commuting in the city from any locality is hassle free for students.
+The stunning natural beauty of the Deepor Beel Wildlife Sanctuary and Pobitora Wildlife Sanctuary adds further charm to the city.

 In & Around RGU